tmccombs/hcl2json/README.md

 $ go build
 ```

-This will build an `hcl2json` library in the directory.
+This will build an `hcl2json` executable in the directory.